 They say that timing is everything.
 Push too early and you 'have to wait even longer'.
 Too late and you 'miss the window'.
 Teaching a new skill is tricky.
 If you allow your child to develop at their own pace you worry that they will never graduate and leave home.
 If you push them you worry about turning them into narcissistic, type-A, perfectionist overachievers with a God complex.
 Which one of those is worse I will leave you to decide.
 Oh, and who are they?!?

 Now, what if there was a way we can find that happy medium.
 I think that is the only way people who have children can survive - hoping to find the balance/ the line between too much and too little.
 Will you always find it?
 No, but you keep on trying.

 This week I was encouraging my daughter to stick her face in the water.
 I had been really frustrated with the regression she had made from the previous summer where she was diving under the water in the kiddie pool to this summer not liking any water on her face.
 We live in Florida and summers here are either inside with AC or by a body of water by necessity.
 So I am sure you can understand my frustration as she fearfully repeated, "I can't."
-I started to insist and suggest things and inside my head I started wondering, "Have I been too soft on her?
-Or should I be harder?
-Don't want her to regress further because I am a harsh parent who demands their kids try to do things.
-But I don't want pansy kids who are afraid of everything either!
+I started to insist and suggest things and inside my head, I started wondering, "Have I been too soft on her?
+Or should I be harder?"
+I didn't want her to regress further because I was being a harsh parent who demands their kids try to do things.
+But I don't want pansy-kids who are afraid of everything either!
 Where is the line of how hard to push?"